 The construction on the first ship in class, USNS Montford Point (MLP-1), began at NASSCO shipyard in San Diego in June 2011.
 The keel was laid for the MLP-1 in January 2012.
 The final block comprising exhaust stacks was installed in August 2012.

 The final structural welds were completed and inspected by the American Bureau of Shipping and the Navy.
-The construction of the first MLP was completed in September 2012.
+The construction of the first ESD was completed in September 2012.
 The fabrication process on the second ship began in April 2012.
-Each ship will be installed with core capability set (CCS) modules after delivery from NASSCO.
+Each ship was installed with core capability set (CCS) modules after delivery from NASSCO.

 The USNS Montford Point (MLP-1) was delivered in May 2013.
-The ship will achieve initial operational capability (IOC) in 2015.
+The ship achieved initial operational capability (IOC) in 2015.

-The second ship in class, USNS John Glenn (MLP-2), was launched in September 2013 and completed builder's sea trials in January 2014.
+The second ship in class, USNS John Glenn (ESD-2), was launched in September 2013 and completed builder’s sea trials in January 2014.
 It was delivered to the US Navy in March 2014.

 In August 2011, Converteam was awarded a contract by General Dynamics NASSCO to supply propulsion, electric power, generators and automation system for the MLP programme.